Jayaradha/pipeline/README.md

 #Technology Used:
 The entire big data pipeline will be implemented using Lambda Architecture.

- - Mobile or web app: For a simple batch process to get Blood Glucose level for AM or PM  - Simple html page to read data from text file and show it.
-If time permits can do it with Swift as ios app and show it through simulator.
  - Kafka for streaming:Get data from socket streaming.
-The assumption is the data is generated from wearable.
-Since I don’t have wearable I will try to use socket streaming
- - Flink: for Low Latency data ingest
+Data is generated from wearable sensor monitor
- - Spark Streaming: - Get data from Flink and save it to S3
+ - Spark Streaming:  Get data from kafka use spark streaming save it to S3
- - Spark: Data stored in the s3 for processing can be consumed by machine learning libraries and recommend the insulin intake
+ - Machine learning: Use Random Forest / Linear regression and generate models for recommendation
+ - REST Service(Scala) : Use Scala and generate RESTfull service
- - Mobile or Web App: to send notification to the patient to recommend medication
+ - Mobile or Web App: Consume the RESTfull service and show recommendation in mobile
  - D3 or Tableau: for showing individual chart.
+ - EMR : Deploy model generation in EMR Cluster
- - Docker : Deploy the entier deployment artifact into docker container.
+ - EC2 : Deploy Scala REST Services in EC2
+ - EC2 : Kafka and Spark streaming in EC2

 #Lambda Architecture:
 ![alt tag](https://github.com/Jayaradha/pipeline/blob/master/images/lambda.png)